-OFFICE CAREERS (OFC) 273 (2)

-ADVANCED TYPEWRITING (1 LEC., 2 LAB.)
+OFFICE CAREERS (OFC) 273 (2) ADVANCED TYPING APPLICATIONS (1 LEC., 2 LAB.)

-Prerequisites: Office Careers 174 or

-two years of typing in high school.

-Decisionmaking and production of all

-types of business materials under

-timed conditions are emphasized.
-A

-continuation of skill development and

-a review of typing techniques are also

-stressed.
-Accuracy at advanced

-speeds is demanded.
+Decision-making and production of all types of business materials under time conditions are emphasized.
+A continuation of skill development and a review of typing techniques are also stressed.
+Accuracy at advanced speeds is demanded.
 Laboratory fee.